derzaarsad/behavioral_cloning/writeup_template.md

 I finally randomly shuffled the data set and put Y% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The training error did not became much lower after the second epoch, and the performance in autonomous mode is worse with after the 5th epoch based on my experience, therefore I ended using 3 as an epoch number.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

 After training it for a while, I realized that my effort to manually selecting the good data worth, especially by line avoidance.
 However, the car still failed to stay in the line in some special curve where the line has a special mark.
 Some of the examples are: